Skip to content

 Overall Architecture

-Input: Clip-level features \(V \in \mathbb{R}^{L_V \times D_v}\) extracted by a frozen video backbone (e.g., EgoVLP) and query embeddings \(Q \in \mathbb{R}^{L_Q \times D_q}\) from a frozen text encoder (e.g., CLIP).
-The video encoder consists of \(L\) hierarchically stacked AMP modules, each producing refined features \(\tilde{V}^{(l)}\) and anchors \(A^{(l+1)}\) for the next layer, forming a feature pyramid \(\mathcal{V}_{\text{pyr}} = \{\tilde{V}^{(0)}, \ldots, \tilde{V}^{(L-1)}\}\).
-The pyramid is fused with text embeddings via cross-modal attention, and a lightweight decoder regresses the temporal boundaries \((t_s, t_e)\).
+Input: Clip-level features \(V \in \mathbb{R}^{L_V \times D_v}\) extracted from a frozen video backbone (e.g., EgoVLP) and query embeddings \(Q \in \mathbb{R}^{L_Q \times D_q}\) from a frozen text encoder (e.g., CLIP).
+The video encoder is a hierarchical stack of \(L\) AMP modules, generating refined features \(\tilde{V}^{(l)}\) and anchors \(A^{(l+1)}\) for the next layer at each step, forming a feature pyramid \(\mathcal{V}_{\text{pyr}} = \{\tilde{V}^{(0)}, \ldots, \tilde{V}^{(L-1)}\}\).
+Within each layer, AMP first performs anchor generation and interleaving, followed by bidirectional Mamba global encoding, narrow-window Transformer local encoding, and finally gated fusion to pass salient information.
+Simultaneously, two contrastive losses, ACC and SPC, are applied to the anchors layer by layer.
+The pyramid and text embeddings are fused via cross-modal attention, and a lightweight decoder regresses the start and end times \((t_s, t_e)\).

 Key Designs

-1. Anchor-MambaPooling (AMP) Module:
+1. Anchor-MambaPooling (AMP) Module: Refining and Compressing in a Single Mamba Scan

-3. Mechanism: A three-step pipeline — (a) Anchor generation and interleaving: An anchor token is initialized every \(s\) frames (via local window pooling) and inserted before the frames it summarizes, forming an interleaved sequence \(\hat{V} = [a_0, v_0, \ldots, v_{s-1}, a_1, v_s, \ldots] \in \mathbb{R}^{(L_0+L_1) \times D_v}\); (b) Global encoding: Hydra (bidirectional Mamba scanning) processes the interleaved sequence, enabling linear-complexity global context modeling — the forward scan allows anchors to receive information from preceding frames, and the backward scan from succeeding frames; (c) Local encoding: A narrow-window Transformer (window size 5) supplements short-range fine-grained attention patterns.
-The final outputs are refined current-layer features \(\tilde{V}^{(l)}\) and compressed next-layer anchors \(A^{(l+1)}\).
+The core contradiction in long-video modeling is either retaining full resolution at a quadratic attention cost or downsampling to save computation at the expense of temporal detail.
+AMP bypasses this by performing three steps per layer.
+First is Anchor Generation and Interleaving: an anchor token is initialized using local window pooling every \(s\) frames and inserted before the frames it summarizes, creating an interleaved sequence \(\hat{V} = [a_0, v_0, \ldots, v_{s-1}, a_1, v_s, \ldots] \in \mathbb{R}^{(L_0+L_1) \times D_v}\).
+Second is Global Encoding: Hydra (bidirectional Mamba scanning) processes this sequence; the forward scan allows each anchor to absorb information from preceding frames, while the backward scan absorbs from subsequent frames, maintaining linear complexity.
+Third is Local Encoding: A narrow-window Transformer (window size 5) is added to supplement short-range fine-grained attention patterns.
+After one pass, AMP outputs both refined features \(\tilde{V}^{(l)}\) at the current resolution and compressed anchors \(A^{(l+1)}\) for the next layer.

-9. Anchor-Conditioned Contrastive (ACC) Loss:
+3. Anchor-Conditioned Contrastive (ACC) Loss: Enforcing "Faithfulness" and "Distinguishability"

-13. Segment-Pooled Contrastive (SPC) Loss:
+4. Segment-Pooled Contrastive (SPC) Loss: Separating Target Segments from Surroundings

 Loss & Training

-The total contrastive loss is \(\mathcal{L}_{\text{contrast}} = \lambda_{\text{ACC}} \mathcal{L}_{\text{ACC}} + \lambda_{\text{SPC}} \mathcal{L}_{\text{SPC}}\), jointly optimized with the standard temporal grounding task loss (boundary regression + classification).
+The total contrastive loss \(\mathcal{L}_{\text{contrast}} = \lambda_{\text{ACC}} \mathcal{L}_{\text{ACC}} + \lambda_{\text{SPC}} \mathcal{L}_{\text{SPC}}\) is optimized jointly with standard temporal grounding losses (boundary regression + classification).

 Key Experimental Results